-Session Numbers Topics 1. • Program to insert, delete and display Singly linked list by attaching or detaching nodes at the beginning of the list.
+Session Numbers Topics 1.
+Program to insert, delete and display Singly linked list by attaching or detaching nodes at the beginning of the list.
 2. Program to insert, delete and display doubly linked list by attaching or detaching nodes at the beginning of the list.
 3. Program to insert, delete and display Singly linked list by attaching or detaching nodes at the end of the list 4.
-Program to insert, delete and display Doubly linked list by attaching or detaching nodes at the end of the list 5.
-Program to insert, delete and display Circularly linked list by adding and deleting at the beginning Program to insert, delete and display Circularly linked list by adding and deleting at the end.
-6. Program to insert, delete and display Circularly linked list by adding at the end and deleting at the beginning Program to make a copy of a given singly linked list Program to make a copy of a given singly linked list and display Program to create and reverse a Singly linked list and display same Program to search a given element in a given Singly linked list 8.
-Implementation of a stack using singly linked list Program to convert a given decimal number to hexadecimal 9.
-Program to decide whether a switch is routable or not using a
+Program to insert, delete and display Doubly linked list by attaching or detaching nodes at the end of the list Program to insert, delete and display Circularly linked list by 5. adding and deleting at the beginning Program to insert, delete and display Circularly linked list by adding and deleting at the end.
+Program to insert, delete and display Circularly linked list by 6. adding at the end and deleting at the beginning Program to make a copy of a given singly linked list Program to create and reverse a Singly linked list and display thesame 7.
+Program to search a given element in a given Singly linked list 8.
+Implementation of a stack using singly linked list Program to convert a given decimal number to hexadecimal

-10. Implementation of a Queue using singly linked list 10.
-Program to implement Maximum / Minimum Priority Queue Programs for in order, preorder and post order traversal of trees 11.
-Program to insert ,delete ,traverse and search in a binary search tree 12.
-Program to search a data base using linear search 12.
-Program to search a data base using binary search 13.
-Program to sort a data base using Bubble sort 13.
-Program to sort a data base using Merge sort 1.4 Program to implement breadth first traversal for a given graph.
-14. Program to implement depth first traversal for a given graph
+Program to decide whether a switch is routable or not using astack.
+9. Program to convert infix to postfix 10.
+Implementation of a Queue using singly linked list Program to implement Maximum /Minimum Priority Queue Programs for in order, preorder and post order traversal of trees 11.
+Program to insert ,delete ,traverse and search in a binary searchtree 12.
+Program to search a data base using linear search Program to search a data base using binary search 13.
+Program to sort a data base using Bubble sort Program to sort a data base using Merge sort 14.
+Program to implement breadth first traversal for a given graph.
+Program to implement depth first traversal for a given graph